Overview of →

 - Any squares between y and z are empty

-The above discussion was limited to the case where x
+The above discussion was limited to the case where x, y, and z denoted a single square.

 In general there can be multiple squares denoted by each of these set filters.
 In the case, we say that